 Tips & Advice

 We’ve designed and installed septic tanks all throughout the greater Newcastle region.

-For over 30 years, we have provided reliable Sewage Treatment Systems, Septic Tanks, Aerated Wastewater Treatment Systems (AWTS) and Advanced Secondary Treatment Systems (STS) for both domestic and commercial installations across Newcastle.
-In saying that, our Garden Master “Elite” Advanced Secondary Treatment System (STS) is our primary septic tank system used on Newcastle properties.
+For over 30 years, we have provided reliable Sewage Treatment Systems, Septic Tanks, Aerated Wastewater Treatment Systems (AWTS), and Advanced Secondary Treatment Systems (STS) for both domestic and commercial installations across the greater Newcastle region.
+Our Garden Master “Elite” Advanced Secondary Treatment System (STS) is our primary septic tank system used on Newcastle properties.
 The Elite is perfect for domestic premises with up to 10 people.
 It is based on a single concrete septic tank with a 7100L capacity.
+To learn more about our range of wastewater systems in Newcastle, click through to your Systems page.

 Garden Master provides environmentally friendly Septic Solutions and Subsurface Irrigation services for domestic and commercial properties across the greater Newcastle region, including Lake Macquarie, Port Stephens, Raymond Terrace, Medowie, Central Coast and Mid North Coast.

-If you’re unsure what septic system would suit your property in Newcastle, check out our article Septic Tank Buying Guide or simply get in touch for some friendly advice.
+If you’re unsure what septic system would suit your property in Newcastle, check out our article Septic Tank Buying Guide or get in touch for some friendly advice.

+Tips & Advice